TheCarsonWest/nerd-emoji/python1/Lambda Functions.md

 # call the lambda function
 print(square(5)) # Output: 25
 ```
+Lambda functions are used as keys for sorting frequently
 ```python
 # use a lambda function as an argument to the `sort` function
 numbers = [5, 1, 3, 2, 4]